dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 **-V**: Print the program name and version, and exit with success.

 demospec: Select which demos to run, and what order to run them in.
 The default is **ixethbcgrwuvlfsjo**.
 See above for a list of demos.

+Default margins are all 0, and thus the full screen will be rendered.
+Using **-m**, margins can be supplied.
+Provide a single number to set all four margins to the same value, or four comma-delimited values for the top, right, bottom, and left margins respectively.
+Negative margins are illegal.

 # NOTES